Huyton College: School buildings and grounds

-The main school buildings were predominantly mid-Victorian converted domestic homes (with original bell pulls, claw foot baths and servants' staircases still in place in a lot of cases).
+The main school buildings were predominantly mid-Victorian converted domestic homes.
 Large building programmes had taken place in the 1930s, 1960s and 1980s to extend the school.
 The school buildings and grounds have now been redeveloped into private residential housing.
 The four main boarding houses are now residential homes for the elderly.

 Boarding

 At the time of its closure, the main boarding house names were St Hilda's (named after Hilda of Whitby), St Mary's (named after the mother of Christ), St Margaret's (named after the devout Scottish queen), and St Clare's (named after the founder of the religious order of the Poor Clares).
 Previously there had also been other boarding houses, including St. Joan's, St Bride's and the houses for prep school pupils, St Anne's (boarding) and St Catherine's (main preparatory school teaching building).
 During the mid-20th century there was a further boarding house outside the school compound, at the bottom of the hill, called St Helena's, where, whenever possible, children whose parents lived abroad were housed, so that they felt they were 'going home' at the end of the school day.
 Sixth formers were housed at The Grange.
 In the last 20 years or so of the school's presence in Huyton, day girls had access to the boarding houses and their common rooms during their lunch hours, so they could feel fully part of the extended school community.
 Boarding houses were staffed by a housemistress and a relief housemistress who would provide cover during the main housemistress's 24-hour period off each week.
-By the late 1970s, approximately 25 boarders belonged to each boarding house, although they did their homework (known as prep) in the main school building and took their meals in the main school dining room in Huyton Hall and at Fernwood.
+By the late 1970s, approximately 25 boarders belonged to each boarding house, although they did their homework in the main school building and took their meals in the main school dining room in Huyton Hall and at Fernwood.